Directed Acyclic Graph could be considered the future of blockchain technology (blockchain 3.0).

 While I would never dream of you taking this as financial advice (BECAUSE IT IS NOT.
 DON’T LISTEN TO ME.
 WELL, LISTEN to JUST A BIT MORE), I have this intuition that DAG-based cryptocurrencies are going to be the next big thing.

-Traditional PoW blockchains were the grandaddies, Proof of Stake was the “2.0” blockchain, and any Cryptocurrency employing a Directed Acyclic Graph as its distributed ledger should have a great advantage just in the time and resources it saves its users.
+Traditional PoW blockchains were the grandaddies, Proof of Stake was the “2.0” blockchain, and any Cryptocurrency employing a Directed Acyclic Graph as its distributed ledger should have a significant advantage just in the time and resources it saves its users.

 Thank you for reading.
 Until next time, keep your eyes on the market and stay safe.